Sight · St. Pauli

 Cap San Diego

-The Cap San Diego is the world's largest seaworthy museum cargo ship and a genuine source of Hamburg pride — built in 1961-62 at Deutsche Werft Finkenwerder, 159 metres long, she sailed Hamburg-Süd's South America route as a 'White Swan' (the nickname for six identical sister ships): elegant, fast and loaded with the classic Hamburg general cargo — bananas, coffee, ironware.
+The Cap San Diego is the world's largest seaworthy museum cargo ship and a genuine source of Hamburg pride - built in 1961-62 at Deutsche Werft Finkenwerder, 159 meters long, she sailed Hamburg-Süd's South America route as a 'White Swan' (the nickname for six identical sister ships): elegant, fast and loaded with the classic Hamburg general cargo - bananas, coffee, ironware.
 After 120 voyages to Buenos Aires she was taken out of service in 1986, bought by the City of Hamburg and has been moored as a museum ship at the Überseebrücke next to the Landungsbrücken since 1988.
 Today: fully accessible with all decks, engine room, bridge, crew cabins, cargo hatches and the original on-board restaurant.
 Anyone bringing children should be warned that climbing around and playing captain is taken very seriously.
-Highlight for adults: several times a year the Cap San Diego sets out under her own steam for short harbour cruises — tickets must be reserved and sell out long in advance.
+Highlight for adults: several times a year the Cap San Diego sets out under her own steam for short harbor cruises - tickets must be reserved and sell out long in advance.
 Also possible: overnight stays on board in the former officers' cabins (from 95 €/night, a quirky Hamburg experience).
 Practical: 9 € adults, 5 € children.
 Getting there: U3/S1/S3 Landungsbrücken, then a 4-minute walk.

 Tours & tickets